 If you can not continue to afford the secured debts on your mortgage, car payments, or other personal property, you can discharge these debts in bankruptcy.
 To wipe out these secured debts, you will have to surrender the collateral securing the loan.

-What Can Chapter 13 Bankruptcy Do?
+What Can be Done in a Chapter 13 Bankruptcy?

-Chapter 13 will allow you to keep Nonexempt Property – anyone who files for bankruptcy is permitted to exempt certain items from the reach of their creditors.
+Chapter 13 permits you to keep Nonexempt Property – anyone who files for bankruptcy is permitted to exempt certain items from the reach of their creditors.
 A debtor that files for bankruptcy in either Miami, Miami Beach, Fort Lauderdale, West Palm Beach, and throughout the state of Florida are allowed to use the Florida State exemptions to protect specific property from their creditors.
 While a Chapter 7 debtor gives up their nonexempt property, a Chapter 13 filer does not.
 This doesn’t mean that a debtor gets to keep their assets for free; they will need to pay the value of their nonexempt property into the Chapter 13 plan, which will be disbursed by the Chapter 13 Trustee pro-rata to the creditors that have filed allowed proofs of claims.

 “Cram down” secured debts – Chapter 13 allows a debtor to reclassify secured debt to unsecured debt when the amount owed on the secured debt is more than the value of the property that it secures.
 Chapter 13 allows you to value the property to reduce the secured debt to the property’s replacement value and the remainder of the debt becomes unsecured.
 The only caveat is that you will have to pay off the full amount of debt in full through your plan.
 For example, if you owe $15,000 on a car loan and at the time of filing your bankruptcy, the car is worth only $10,000, you can propose a plan that pays the creditor $10,000 and discharge the remaining $5,000.
 However, you can’t cram down a car debt if you purchased the car 910 days before filing for bankruptcy.
 Also, you won’t be able to use cramdown the first mortgage of your primary residence.